GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 To do this, the LLPC front-end has to extract the partial pipeline it wants from a pipeline ELF, then link two partial pipelines together.
 It does this with its own ELF extracting and linking code, not using the LGC ELF linker.

+#### New part-pipeline compilation scheme

+LGC supports another scheme, similar in concept but not needing compilation of the whole pipeline to proceed to a cache-checking point, and allowing use of the LGC ELF linker.

+This scheme is based on the observation that you can compile the FS without reference to other shaders (but with the pipeline state), and it can still pack its inputs (i.e. not reserve an attribute in the attribute space if it never uses it), as long as the compile of the other part of the pipeline gets the information about that packing.
+This works because packing is done backwards through the shader stages, packing a shader's inputs and then fixing the previous shader's outputs to match.

+The FS input information also includes where the FS uses a built-in that needs to be exported from the VS.

+The scheme is intended to be used by the front-end as follows:

+* First, the front-end creates a `Pipeline` object for the whole pipeline, and an `ElfLinker` using it, and sets the parts of the pipeline state needed for linking at the end.

+* The front-end calculates a hash of the FS and the pipeline state that is relevant to the FS, and checks its shader cache for the same shader-and-state being compiled before.
+If not found, it compiles it and stores it in the cache.

+* Compiling the FS works as normal, using the LGC interface to create a `Pipeline` object (not the same as the one created above for the whole pipeline), give it relevant pipeline state, front-end compile the shader with `Builder` calls, call `Pipeline::irLink` with just the FS and with `pipelineLink` set to `PipelineLink::PartPipeline`.
+The `Pipeline::generate` method then middle-end and back-end compiles it and generates an ELF.

+* The front-end calculates a hash of the rest of the shaders and pipeline state relevant to them, and includes in that hash the FS input mapping.
+It does the latter by adding the FS ELF (whether just-compiled or retrieved from cache) to the `ElfLinker` and calling `ElfLinker::getFsInputMappings()`, which returns an opaque representation of the FS input mappings to include in the hash.
+  Then it can check the cache.

+* If the non-FS part of the pipeline was not found in the cache, then the front-end compiles it as normal (without the FS), in its own `Pipeline` object, but additionally calling `Pipeline::setOtherPartPipeline()` passing the whole-pipeline `Pipeline` object, so the compile has access to the FS input mappings metadata.
+This compile generates an ELF for the non-FS part-pipeline.

+* Now the front-end adds the ELF for the non-FS part-pipeline (whether compiled or retrieved from its cache) to the ELF linker, and tells it to link them, resulting in a pipeline ELF.

+This scheme is experimental, and is not yet in use by the LLPC front-end.

 ## LGC internal classes